The Uncorked Librarian » Book Lists » Best Books Set in Iceland: 9 Reads Across Every Genre

 Plot

 Teenage Máni Steinn is trying to find his place in the world.
-Yet, Iceland – Reykjavík, especially – is under attack.
+Yet, Iceland – Reykjavík, specifically – is under attack.
 Katla erupts, and the Spanish flu is killing thousands of people.
 WWI promises invasion.

 To make matters even more complicated, Máni is gay in a society that punishes same-sex relationships.
 How does a young boy escape?
 With the movies, of course!
 Yet, politicians and residents scapegoat pictures as indulgent and corrupt.
 Máni must persevere to help and work in a culture that wishes he’d disappear.